The Lie

 The Truth About Forgiveness and Mental Health

-May 2, 2026 · 11 min read
+December 8, 2025 · 11 min read

 A solitary figure sits on a sun-drenched, ancient stone bench in a forgotten garden, hands gently clasped, a soft, luminous light illuminating their face as if in deep contemplation, surrounded by blooming, healing flora.
 The air is warm, carrying the scent of jasmine and earth, evoking a profound sense of inner stillness and the quiet courage to face difficult truths.